Low Sodium Strawberry Spinach Salad Recipe

 - To a large serving bowl, add the spinach, picking out any large stems.

-- Top the spinach with strawberries, blueberries, cranberries, cooked quinoa, unsalted cashews, and tomatoes.
+- Top the spinach with strawberries, sliced red onions, and slivered almonds.

 - Add all the dressing ingredients to a bowl, or a mason jar with a lid.
 Mix well to combine the dressing.